Writing Nag is a pseudonym of blogger Patricia Biro. She writes about home and garden, finance, creative writing, and vintage collectibles.

 Hygge can be sharing a quiet meal in front of the fireplace, eating dinner by candlelight, spending the day with family and friends, playing a board game with your children, or cocooning in a comforting, sheltered space with lots of books and good food.

 For people that experience Seasonal Affective Disorder (SAD), hygge can be the important moments of connection that bring light into a long dark day.
+In the last two years of the pandemic, hygge is self-care.
+My favorite book to share with others that might need hygge in their life is The Little Book of Hygge: Danish Secrets to Happy Living.

 Why Hygge Is So Important